Frequently Asked Questions

 This question usually refers to coffee beans that have been covered with artificially flavored oils.
 It would hurt our hearts too deeply to cover up the magnificent naturally occurring flavors in the coffees we roast.
 And we say that in the least coffee-snobbish way we know how.
 Add to this the fact that coffee flavoring oils share a common ingredient with anti-freeze, and we just cannot recommend the practice.
 If you prefer flavoring in your coffee, we suggest finding a quality syrup with natural flavors, such as Monin.

-Why is your coffee more expensive than what I can buy at the grocery store?
+Why is your coffee more expensive than most of what I can buy at the grocery store?

 One word: Quality.
 Corners are cut in both the cultivation and roasting of cheap coffees which allows for those low prices.
 Many consumers do not mind that, which is fair enough.
 Two areas we really ought to consider, however, are the environmental sustainability of cutting corners in cultivation and the distinct possibility that the farmers may not be paid a “fair trade” wage.
 Okay, one more word: Value.
 In other words, you get what you pay for.
 If you’d like us to elaborate on that, give us a shout and we’ll talk your ears off about it.